Current as of April 19, 2021

 - Serve up science lessons.
 Turn to the Morale, Welfare and Recreation Digital Library for resources including ScienceFlix, which offers more than 50 complete units of study with thousands of science-related assets.
 It uses hands-on projects, videos, interactive features and more to give children and teens a better understanding of science concepts and ideas.

-Understanding of COVID-19 is rapidly changing.
+Understanding of COVID-19 is continually changing.
 For updates and information specific to your location, visit your installation’s official website.
-You can also follow your installation’s Facebook, Twitter or Instagram platforms.
+You can also contact your installation’s school liaison for updates in your school district and for guidance on all of your child’s education needs.
+Find your school liaisons through the Department of Defense Education Activity service-specific liaison directories.
+You can also follow your installation’s Facebook, Twitter or Instagram platforms for up-to-date information.

 For Department of Defense updates for the military community: